This is for the UK market

 Get hold of a competent person i.e. registered electrician who can complete domestic Part P Electrical Safety work.
 It is theoretically possible to do this yourself and get is signed off but the difference in cost/effort is unlikely to be worth it.

 You will need to discuss the route of the supply cable with your electrician.
-Factors to consider will include: trees roots, flowerbeds, vegetable plots, driveways and paths.
+Factors to consider will include: trees roots, flowerbeds, vegetable plots, driveways and paths and how well insulated your shed is.
+If you have plans to insulate your shed (to use it as a drum room for example) you will need to ensure that wiring is done in a way which allows for adjustments.

 The electrician will work out what size cable from your usage requirements and the length of the run.
 The more things you need to power and the further the distance, the fatter the cables need to be.